 BC Highway 52 East Turnoff to Murray River Forest Service Road

 3. Murray River FSR begins at

 W 120⁰57.663'.
 The road is asphalted for a few kilometers until it

 reaches Quintette Mine, pictured below.
 This asphalted stretch is full

 Quintette Mine off Murray River FSR

-4. After the mine, the road turns to gravel, and the
+4. After the mine, the road turns to

 Tunnel on Murray River Forest Service Road BC Canada

 a neat Murray River view on the left side, seen while crossing a small bridge.